fandango-fuzzer/fandango/docs/DerivationTree.md

 Nonterminal Symbol
 : A node without children.

-Concatenating all terminal symbols in a derivation tree yields the string represented.
+Concatenating all terminal symbols (using `str(<SYMBOL>)` or `<SYMBOL>.value()`) in a derivation tree yields the string represented.
 For the above tree, this would be `2025-10-27`.

 (sec:derivation-tree-value)=
-## Evaluating Symbols
+## Evaluating Derivation Trees

-Since standard Python functions do not accept derivation trees, one must first convert them into an acceptable type.
+Since standard Python functions do not accept derivation trees as arguments, one must first convert them into an acceptable type.
 The `value()` method plays a central role in this.

 `<SYMBOL>.value() -> str | int | bytes`